 Duke gave her an "after you" gesture.
 Ming Li nodded.
 "Let's get to the bridge first."

-They didn't see any more zombies on the way to the top of the boat, but when they arrived, what they saw wasn't good.
-The bridge security door had been broken off its hinges, and the bridge itself was full of broken consoles and ripped wiring, like a mob had torn into everything.
+They didn't see any zombies on the way to the top of the boat, but when they arrived, what they saw wasn't good.
+The reinforced bridge door was standing wide open, and the bridge itself was full of shot-up consoles and ripped wiring.

 "No radio means no calls for help," said Duke.

 "It's worse than that, Mr. Dutchman," said Ming Li.
-"All this damage, and yet there are no bodies.”
+"All this damage, yet we encountered no zombies leaving."

 She was interrupted by a low moan from behind one of the console stations.
-Both she and Colonel Coltrane instantly pointed their guns.
+Both Tori and Colonel Coltrane instantly pointed their guns.

 "Hello?" said Ming.
 "Is anyone there?"

 Other than another moan, there was no answer.